abdomohsen228/Ecommerce_Java_app/README.md

 JWT (JSON Web Tokens): Used for secure authentication and authorization of users.
 MySQL: A relational database management system for storing and managing data.
 Spring Data JPA: A Spring module that provides abstraction over database operations, making it easier to interact with MySQL.
-Postman: A tool used for testing and documenting APIs.
-Getting Started
-Prerequisites
-Java JDK (version 11 or later)
-Maven (for dependency management and building the project) MySQL (version 5.7 or later)
-Postman (for API testing)